Vehicle registration plates of Venezuela

 Venezuela requires its residents to register their motor vehicles and display vehicle registration plates.

 Current plates are North American standard 6 × 12 inches (152 × 300 mm).

-The car registration plates of Venezuela (also called plates) are distinctive used for the identification of all vehicles automotiveis that travel through the national communication channels.
+The car registration plates of Venezuela (also called placas) are distinctive used for the identification of all vehicles automotiveis that travel through the national communication channels.
 The coding system in force since 2008 establishes a serialization consisting of four letters and three numbers.
 Fees vary according to the type of transport and its specific use.

 Format

-Venezuelan license plates have a serialization of four letters and three numbers, for a total of seven characters ('AB123CD).
+Venezuelan license plates have a serialization of four letters and three numbers, for a total of seven characters (AB123CD).